An Alchemy of Dragons, Ch. 4

 Finally, he laced the trousers tight around his calves, cinched the buckles of his leather jerkin over the tunic, added belt and purse, and tugged his shirt collar and sleeves into place under it all.
 With this finishing, he worked out what he should do next and what he realistically could do in his present condition.

-“You’re not going out like that, are you?” said Kathil Arret when he emerged, pondering a growing list of questions to be answered.
+“You’re not going out like that, are you?” said Kathil Arret when he emerged.

 He looked down at himself.
 “What’s wrong?”